widdowquinn/find_differential_primers/tests/README.md

 The subdirectories under `test_input`, `test_output` and `test_targets` for these command-line tests are prefixed with `pdp_`.

 The tests must be run in order, as each generates output which is necessary for the next stage in the `pdp` design/analysis workflow.
-The numbering of tests is deliberate, as an attempt to ensure that tests are run in the correct order.
+The numbering of tests is deliberate, as an attempt to ensure that tests are run in the correct order using `pytest`.

 ### `test_01_subcmd_config.py`